Softy-Education/upload_file/README.md

-# Welcome to our File Upload project featuring Confetti Animation! 🎉
+# Welcome to our File Upload project with Confetti Animation! 🎉